 Full-time UVA students receive priority to enroll in private performance lessons each semester.

 Please download the Jury Form and fill out the top section prior to your performance.
 You will need to provide a copy of the form for each juror.
-If you prefer, bring one completed copy of the form to the Administrative Assistant in the Music Department office, and he/she will make copies for you.
+If you prefer, bring one completed copy of the form to the Administrative Coordinator in the Department of Music office, and he/she will make copies for you.
 If you would like to have copies made, please bring your originals before the day of your jury.

-Blank copies of the Jury Form are also available in the Music Department office.
+Blank copies of the Jury Form are also available in the Department of Music office.